 Rarity

-Extremely rare, transparent Amblygonite has been faceted and used as a gemstone.
-The main, albeit sporadic, sources for gem-quality Amblygonite are Brazil and the USA.
-Australia, Burma, France, Germany, Namibia, Norway and Spain have also produced gem quality Amblygonite, but not in commercial quantities.
-Our Amblygonite is from the Morro Redondo Mine near Coronel Murta in the Brazilian state of Minas Gerais (English: General Mines).
-This gemstone and specimen mine works a pegmatite found in 1991 measuring 400 meters in length with an average thickness of 30 meters, noting our gems are historic production, there has been no significant Amblygonite output from this mine for several years.
-Apart from its geological scarcity and prized hue, Amblygonite is also a challenging gem to cut further accentuating its rarity.
+A gemstone and specimen mine, Morro Redondo works a pegmatite found in 1991, measuring 400 meters in length with an average thickness of 30 meters.
+Our gems are historic production, there has been no significant Amblygonite output from this mine for several years.
+Apart from its geological scarcity and coveted hues, Amblygonite is also difficult to facet further accentuating its rarity.

 Durability & Care

-Amblygonite (Mohs’ Hardness: 6) is an excellent collector’s gemstone.
+Amblygonite (Mohs’ Hardness: 6) is an excellent collectors’ gemstone.
 Always store Amblygonite carefully to avoid scuffs and scratches.
 Clean with gentle soap and lukewarm water, scrubbing behind the gem with a very soft toothbrush as necessary.
 After cleaning, pat dry with a soft towel or chamois cloth.